Vinciworks/snowglobe/README.md

 ### Mathematics

-The flakesâ€™ starting positions are uniformly distributed in the unit circle in the *x-z* plane.
+The flakes’ starting positions are taken randomly from a uniform distribution on the unit circle in the *x-z* plane at the top of the globe.

-The *x* coordinate is mapped from [-1, 1] to a percentage from 0% to 100%, which becomes the snowflake's `left` property.
+The *x* coordinate from [-1, 1] maps to a percentage from 0% to 100%, which becomes the snowflake's `left` property.

-The *z* coordinate is mapped from [-1, 1] to [0, 1], and determines the snowflake's size, opacity, and velocity, to create the illusion of depth.
+The *z* coordinate from [-1, 1] maps to [0, 1], and determines the snowflake's size, opacity, and velocity, to create the illusion of depth.
 Using `matrix3D` for these effects isn't possible because we are in an `overflow: hidden` div.

 Each flake has a fixed random rotation on its *z* axis.

 Each flake also has a random initial and final rotation on both its *x* and *y* axis, and rotation is tweened during the flake's fall.
-The flake's `transform-origin` is set outside the flake, so that its rotation in the *x-y* plane causes it to spiral at a random angle as it falls.
+The flake's `transform-origin` is set outside the flake, so that its rotation on these axes causes it to spiral at a random angle as it falls.